daylinmorgan/clonmapper/md/introduction.md

 that the sgRNA barcode is transcribed by both RNA polymerase III and RNA polymerase II, creating a functional sgRNA barcode transcript and a polyadenylated transcript containing the barcode, respectively.
-There are also instructions for a 10X Genomics version, in which the sgRNA is engineered to contain a capture sequence that allows targeted capture by the Chromium Single Cell 3' v3 Gel Beads [@10xgenomics].

-Cells are first transduced with lentivirus containing either the CROPseq sgRNA barcoding vector or the 10X Capture sgRNA barcoding vector at a low multiplicity of infection (MOI) to minimize the integration of multiple barcodes per cell.
+Cells are first transduced with lentivirus containing a ClonMapper sgRNA barcode vector at a low multiplicity of infection (MOI) to minimize the integration of multiple barcodes per cell.
 In both versions of the vector, the sgRNA barcode is co-expressed with blue fluorescent protein (BFP) for easy identification and collection of barcoded cells via flow cytometry and fluorescence-activated cell sorting (FACS).